Beats Studio Buds outpace AirPods and Galaxy Buds with a bevy of great features | CNN Underscored

 Who these are for: For $150, the Studio Buds deliver an intuitive audio experience for Android and Apple users alike.
 These true wireless earbuds stand out with a strong audio mix and long battery life.
 If you’re considering standard AirPods, you should look at Studio Buds for a more comfortable experience and stronger sound.
 Studio Buds boast fast pairing with Android no matter the phone maker, which is a step beyond Galaxy Buds as well.

 What you need to know: Studio Buds deliver great comfort with a unique design.
-Active noise cancellation (ANC) works well for blocking out large sounds, but can leave you wanting a bit more and the same goes for call quality.
+Active noise cancellation (ANC) works well for blocking out large sounds but can leave you wanting a bit more, and the same goes for call quality.
 Studio Buds feature a wide soundstage that works for a variety of genres, but they shine with bass and energetic sound mixes.
 Fast pairing for Android and iOS is really clutch, and a first for earbuds.

 How they compare: Compared to AirPods or Galaxy Buds, Studio Buds are more comfortable with better sound at $149.99.
-Sound is on par here with Powerbeats Pro, just in a new design additional features.
+Sound is on par here with Powerbeats Pro.
 You’ll also get ANC and Transparency modes with on-earbuds controls.
-AirPods Pro, Galaxy Buds Pro and Sony WF-1000XM4 zoom past these with better noise canceling chops and more powerful microphones for better call quality.
-The WF-1000XM4 zero on audio quality with the ability to customize the mix to your liking.
-Still, Studio Buds stand as a well-rounded pair of earbuds that don’t pin you an ecosystem for $149.99.
+AirPods Pro, Galaxy Buds Pro and Sony WF-1000XM4 zoom past these with better noise-canceling chops and more powerful microphones for better call quality.
+The WF-1000XM4 zero in on audio quality with the ability to customize the mix to your liking.
+Still, Studio Buds stand as a well-rounded pair of earbuds that don’t lock you into an ecosystem for $149.99.

 Fast pairing with Android and iOS

-The appeal of the H1 or W1-chip was instant pairing with Apple devices like iPhones — and then automatic syncing across the Apple ecosystem.
+The appeal of the H1 or W1 chip was instant pairing with Apple devices like iPhones — and then automatic syncing across the Apple ecosystem.
 It’s the same tech that powers the “it just works” ethos that makes AirPods a popular choice.
-And now, Beats’ custom chip takes fast pairing to a new level.
+And now Beats’ custom chip takes fast pairing to a new level.

 Yes, it will still fast pair with iOS devices — but the feature also extends to Android phones.
 It’s pretty impressive and is similar to the Android fast pair experience we saw on Pixel Buds and Sony’s WF-1000XM4.
 Beats Studio Buds are the first pair of earbuds (or headphones) that can fast pair with Apple and Android alike.

 Flip the pocketable case’s lid open and it will start broadcasting a signal.
 Hold it close to your iPhone or Android and you’ll see a flash screen appear that asks if you’d like to pair.
 It’s that simple — after that, you are ready to rock out.
-On an iOS device, you’ll find controls for ANC (Active Noise Cancellation) built into the volume adjuster.
+On an iOS device, you’ll find controls for ANC built into the volume adjuster.
 On Android, there’s the Beats app available for download.
 You can, of course, also use a click button on the earbuds themselves for adjustments.

 One oddity is that you’ll need Android 6.0 or newer for fast pairing and Android 7.0 for the Beats app.
-Considering Android 11 is the current official release (with Android 12 arriving in the Fall), we don’t expect compatibility to be an issue.
+Considering Android 11 is the current official release (with Android 12 arriving in the fall), we don’t expect compatibility to be an issue.
 Apple users will need the latest version of iOS (iOS 14.6) for full compatibility.

 Better yet, we didn’t experience any connection issues in our testing.
-We tested Studio Buds with a range of devices including the iPhone 12 Pro, Pixel 4a 5G, Galaxy S21 Ultra, iPad Pro, MacBook Pro, Apple TV and Fire HD 10 among others.
+We tested Studio Buds with a range of devices, including the iPhone 12 Pro, Pixel 4a 5G, Galaxy S21 Ultra, iPad Pro, MacBook Pro, Apple TV and Fire HD 10, among others.

 And since we’re on the subject of setup, the Studio Buds arrive in a pretty simple box.
 No flashy designs of Beats past featured here — in the box, you’ll get a USB-C to USB-C cable for charging along with two extra ear tip sizes: small and large in the box with medium installed on Studio Buds by default.
 You’ll also find a free trial for at least three months of Apple Music in the box, which is a nice added value.